Arrested Development: Critical response

+Original run

 Throughout its original run, Arrested Development received critical acclaim.
 It is widely regarded as one of the defining shows of the 2000s and has been praised by many critics as one of the greatest comedies of all time.
 In 2007, the show was listed as one of Time magazine's "100 Best TV Shows of All-Time".

 Tim Stack of Entertainment Weekly praised the series, saying "Is it beating a dead horse to once again state that this underappreciated gem is the best sitcom on TV?
 Too bad.
 Arrested Development is the best sitcom on TV!"

 David Bianculli from the New York Daily News stated "If you're not watching this series on Fox, the least you can do is buy it on DVD.
 You'll love it, and it's such a dense show (in the best sense of the word) that it rewards repeated viewing.
 Like Scrubs and the British version of The Office, it is the sort of show that truly deserves to be seen uninterrupted, several episodes at a time, for maximum enjoyment.
 The laughs-per-minute quotient here is insanely high, making it great value as a home library purchase."

 Alison Powell of The Guardian said "As Hollywood agents worry about the demise of the town's lowing cash cow, the multi-camera, staged sitcom, here to save the day is Arrested Development, a farce of such blazing wit and originality, that it must surely usher in a new era in comedy."

 Gillian Flynn of Entertainment Weekly named Arrested Development the best television show of 2005 and said in her review that "As oddball as Arrested is, it's also humane.
 A flawless cast—from Will Arnett's breathy, bombastic Gob to Jessica Walter's boozy Lucille—grounds it, aided by Ron Howard's affable narration.
 The center of sensibility is good son Michael (Jason Bateman) and his even better son, George Michael (Michael Cera).
 Bateman and Cera give the best reacts around—the former all weary exasperation, the latter adorably bunny-stunned.
 Together, they're the sweetest, awkwardest straight men on the smartest, most shockingly funny series on TV ... which is likely canceled, despite six Emmy wins.
 It's a perversion not even the Bluths deserve."
 In 2012, Entertainment Weekly listed the show at No. 2 in the "25 Best Cult TV Shows from the Past 25 Years", praising its "fast, delirious, interlocking jokes that don't pander to the masses; winky gags (e.g. fake preview scenes for the following week's episode); and a cast of absurd characters".
+In 2013, the Writers Guild of America ranked it No. 16 on their list of the 101 Best Written TV Series.

+The original run was noted for its satire of the George W. Bush administration and the Iraq war.
+Mother Jones argued "the series delivered what was arguably the sharpest satire of the Bush era and the Iraq War that has been broadcast on television."